 - Changing Aligners: Usually changed every 1-2 weeks.

 In terms of lifestyle, Invisalign aligners can be removed for short periods, allowing for easier eating and oral hygiene.
 However, they must be worn for the majority of the day to be effective, which requires commitment from the wearer.
+For additional insights, see our category on clear aligners.

 Mistakes to Avoid When Using Invisalign